 The internationalism espoused by the University of Sydney brings students from all around the globe to study in the Doctor of Dental Medicine, and the Faculty of Dentistry maintains academic relationships with other international dentistry schools in many other countries including China, France, Japan and the United States.

-A student at the University of Sydney has access to one of the finest campuses in all of academia and just outside the sandstone classrooms is Sydney itself, a global metropolis that offers culture and a much-needed break from the rigours of the Doctor of Dental Medicine!
+Students at the University of Sydney have access to one of the finest campuses in all of academia.
+Just outside the sandstone classrooms is Sydney itself, a global metropolis that offers culture and a much-needed break from the rigours of the Doctor of Dental Medicine!

 The University of Sydney's Doctor of Dental Medicine degree is accredited by the Australian Dental Council and the Royal Australasian College of Dental Surgeons.